denovka/git_demo/AliceInWonderland_Java_JS.md

 pictures or conversations in it, “ and what is

 ---
+24

+“ I shall be punished for it now, I suppose, by
+being drowned in my own tears !
+That will be
+a queer thing, to be sure !
+However, everything
+is queer to-day.”
+Just then she heard something splashing
+about in the pool a little way off, and she swam
+nearer to make out what it was : at first she
+thought it must be a walrus or hippopotamus,
+but then she remembered how small she was
+now, and she soon made out that it was only
+a mouse, that had slipped in like herself.
+“ Would it be of any use, now,” thought
+Alice, “ to speak to this mouse ?
+Everything is
+so out-of-the-way down here, that I should think
+very likely it can talk : at any rate there ’s
+no harm in trying.”
+So she began : “ O Mouse,
+do you know the way out of this pool ?
+I am
+very tired of swimming about here, O Mouse !”
+(Alice thought this must be the right way of
+speaking to a mouse : she had never done such
+a thing before, but she remembered having seen
+in her brother’s Latin Grammar, “ A mouse—

+---
 37

 so that her idea of the tale was something like